mcoleman2760/EventFinderApp/README.md

 open EventFinder.xcodeproj

-Add your Ticketmaster API key
-Create a constants file or environment variable:

-let ticketmasterAPIKey = "YOUR_API_KEY"

-Build and run on a simulator or device.
+Build and run on a simulator or device

 ---
 ### 🌐 Ticketmaster API

 This app uses the Ticketmaster Discovery API to fetch event data.

 Website: https://developer.ticketmaster.com/

-You must register for a free API key.
+You must register for a free API key

 ---

 ##📄 License
 This project is for educational and personal use.
 Ticketmaster data is subject to their terms of service.

 ---
 ##👤 Author